You may wish to see an introductory page with a map first.

 Melchiorre CaffÓ: The Charity of St. Thomas of Villanova: (left) clay model at the Museum of Fine Arts of Malta; (right) the statue at S. Agostino in Rome

-Melchiorre CaffÓ (in Malta Melchiorre GafÓ) is an artist who travelled the other way round from Malta to Rome where he became a much appreciated sculptor (you can see other works by him in this website).
+Melchiorre CaffÓ (in Malta GafÓ) is an artist who travelled the other way round from Malta to Rome where he was much appreciated by Gian Lorenzo Bernini.

 St. John's Co-Cathedral - Monument to Grand Master Nicolas Cotoner attributed to Domenico Guidi

 The monument to Grand Master Perellos, consistent with the Roman tradition, shows the dead between two Virtues (Charity and Justice).
-The putto bearing the fasces which are a symbol of Justice was devised by Bernini to portray this virtue as a crying woman (more on this topic).
-In the monument to Perellos the putto has the mere purpose of filling an empty space.
+The putto bearing the fasces which are a symbol of Justice was devised by Bernini to portray this virtue (more on this topic).

-1582 fresco showing Malta at Galleria delle Mappe Geografiche in the corridors of Palazzo del Belvedere in Rome
+1582 fresco showing Malta at Galleria delle Mappe Geografiche in the corridors of Palazzo del Belvedere in Rome; it shows only the fortifications of Valletta because the construction of the town was yet to be completed

 The image used as background for this page shows a large flag of the Holy See at Victoria.